-I do have all of these brands on hand here, and have compared them by using them in various applications.
+I do have all of these brands on hand in my studio and have compared them by using them in various applications.
 Here, I’ll describe what’s unique about each of the various brands of clay and what they might be particularly well-suited for.
 The best thing, of course, is to find what works for you.
 But it is helpful to know what else is out there.

 When you say that you use Sculpey, it could mean any of several different clays produced by the Polyform Company.
 They have polymer clay brands that range from a very weak and mushy children’s clay to a high-quality clay suitable for jewelry.
 Here are some characteristics of the various Sculpey brands of clay.
 Oh, please note, there is no “t” in the word.
 It is not Sculpty.
 That is a very common slip of the tongue.

 Original Sculpey is a very soft and easily worked polymer clay that comes in large boxes (from 1 to 24 pounds) and is available in white, terra cotta, and in a funky faux granite color.
 This should give a clue about its intended use.
 It’s quite mushy and soft, can be difficult to sculpt, and is quite weak when cured.
 This should never be used in thin pieces as they will certainly break.
 This clay is best used as a pottery substitute for clunky things like pinch pots, bowls, and plaques.
 It’s perfect for letting children explore with the advantage (over pottery clays or plasticine) of being able to cure and preserve their creations in a home or school setting.
 It is not the best polymer clay brand for making detailed sculptures, figurines, or jewelry.
 In fact, it’s utterly unsuitable for those purposes.
 I know that a lot of beginners use this clay first, but know that most of the other brands are stronger and better suited for most of the types of clay work that you see others doing online.